 Make sure the wood splitter is set up to work and otherwise ready to run.

-If the engine is cold, close (pull out) the choke control.
-To start a warm engine, leave the choke in (control pushed in).
+1. If the engine is cold, close the choke (push choke lever to the left).
+To start a warm engine, leave the choke open (lever pushed to the right).

 Fig. 19-Choke Lever